Club Can't Handle Me

-"Club Can't Handle Me" is a song by American recording artist Flo Rida featuring French producer David Guetta.
-It was released as a digital download on iTunes on June 28, 2010 as the lead single of the Step Up 3D soundtrack album and is also included on Flo Rida's third studio album, Only One Flo (Part 1).
+"Club Can't Handle Me" is a song by American rapper Flo Rida featuring French DJ David Guetta.
+Carmen Key sings background vocals during the chorus.
+It was released as a digital download on iTunes on June 28, 2010, as the lead single of the Step Up 3D soundtrack album and is also included on Flo Rida's third studio album, Only One Flo (Part 1).

-On October 11, 2010, The song topped the charts in Ireland, Poland, Portugal and the United Kingdom, and became a top five hit in Australia, Belgium Flanders, Canada, Finland, Germany, New Zealand and the Netherlands.
+The song topped the charts in Ireland, Poland, Portugal and the United Kingdom, and became a top five hit in Australia, Belgium Flanders, Canada, Finland, Germany, New Zealand and the Netherlands.
 In the United States, it peaked at number nine on the Billboard Hot 100.
 By December 2013, the song had sold 3 million copies in the US.
 The music video was filmed in Los Angeles and was directed by Marc Klasfeld.

 Background and composition

 "Club Can't Handle Me" was written by Flo Rida, Carmen Key, Kasia Livingston, Mike Caren, David Guetta, Frédéric Riesterer and Giorgio Tuinfort.
-Flo Rida sings lyrical vocals through the whole song.
 Songwriter Carmen Key sings background vocals during the chorus.
 Guetta was originally approached by Flo Rida's recording company, which asked whether Guetta would agree to produce songs for the rapper.
 The DJ, who often played Flo Rida's "Low" alongside "Love Is Gone" (his own collaboration with Chris Willis) when working in clubs, agreed.
 Flo Rida, who described the song as a "club anthem", said he always looked up to Guetta and that they both appreciated each others' earlier works.
 "Club Can't Handle Me" first premiered on Flo Rida's official website on June 9, 2010.
 On June 28, the song became available to download on iTunes.
 The song promotes the Step Up 3D film, and is the lead single of its soundtrack.
 The song is Flo Rida's 5th Top 10 hit.